 Repairing/Refurbishing -- SGH has developed a repair capability for the Kioritz soil injector.
 If you have one that is broken, missing parts, or not working properly (i.e., putting out less than 2 ounces of fluid for 12 pumps of the handle), please call the Hemlock Help Line 706-429-8010.
 We have some substitute or remanufactured parts and may be able to help.
 The service is free; the only cost is for parts used and return shipping.

 Other Equipment -- Hand-pump, back-pack, or sled-style sprayers may be found at retailers such as Home Depot, Lowe's, John Deere Landscapes, Tractor Supply, or your local farm co-op or hardware store.

 Qualified Professionals Specializing in Hemlocks

 If you want to contract with a professional to treat your hemlocks, here are the qualifications that we recommend you should look for:

-n License -- has a current contractor's pesticide applicator license listed on the Georgia Department of Agriculture's web site (agr.georgia.gov/pesticide-contractors.aspx) in the appropriate categories (Forest Pest Control and/or Ornamental and Turf Pest Control);
+■ License -- has a current contractor's pesticide applicator license listed on the Georgia Department of Agriculture's web site (agr.georgia.gov/pesticide-contractors.aspx) in the appropriate categories (Forest Pest Control and/or Ornamental and Turf Pest Control);

-n Insurance -- has at least the minimum liability insurance required by the State of Georgia;
+n Insurance -- has the liability insurance required by the State of Georgia;

 n Expertise -- specializes in treating hemlocks and offers application methods other than trunk injection;

 n Availability -- covers the part of north Georgia where your property is located; and